WilliamOdumah/Student-Echo/docs/Iteration1.md

 # Iteration 1 Summary

+NOTE: We are currently forcing the users to log in before proceeding.
+In the next iteration, we will allow users to continue as a guest.

 ## **Progress**

 ### Completed

 * Account Management
   * Registration
   * Secure Log-in
   * Secure Log-out

-* Course and Instructor Discover
+* Course and Instructor Discovery
   * Find an instructor
   * Find a course
   * View a course
+  * View an instructor

 * Review Management
   * Write a Course Review
+  * Write an Instructor Review
   * Edit a Course Review
+  * Edit an Instructor Review
   * Delete a Course Review

-### In Development

-* Course and Instructor Discovery
-  * View an instructor
-* Review Management
-  * Write a Instructor Review
-  * Edit an Instructor Review
   * Delete an Instructor Review

+NOTE: While we finished these user stories, we plan on polishing more aspects of our application as a part of Iteration 2.

 ### Not Started

 * Account Management
   * Personalize Profiles
   * Delete Account
-    * Our stubs get re-initialized whenever we log-out, so we have to push this back for when we can make permanent changes to our database

-Note: These user story will be pushed back to Iteration 2.
+NOTE: Due to barriers such as time constraints and complications involving the stubs, we decided to push back these user stories onto Iteration 2.

 ## **Architecture Document**